 Also, applicants cannot apply for this visa from the UK, but must apply from abroad, with strict conditions that they cannot work any other job (only the role depicted in the sponsorship certificate) or permanent employment.
 Applicants cannot bring their family or access any public funds.

-On the flip side, workers with this visa would be able to work and get paid by your employer and are allowed to do some short courses while here.
+On the flip side, workers with this visa would be able to work and get paid by their employer and are allowed to do some short courses while here.
 This visa is also relatively inexpensive, with the current cost of application being £244, with the fee automatically discounted to £55 if you come from certain countries, including from any EU country.

 The future of seasonal workers